10 common mistakes that could ruin your enrichment analysis

 • for ORA, how a background list was defined, and,

-A systematic literature analysis published in 2022 found insufficient background description in 95% of articles describing ORA tests, and p-value correction was insufficiently described in 57% of articles, suggesting that enrichment analysis generally suffers from a lack of methods reproducibility (12).
-Indeed, this literature analysis turned up some memorably poor methodological descrioptions including:
+A systematic literature analysis published in 2022 found insufficient background description in 95% of articles describing ORA tests, and p-value correction was insufficiently described in 57% of articles, suggesting that enrichment analysis generally suffers from a lack of methods reproducibility12.
+Indeed, this literature analysis identified some inadequate methodological descriptions including:

-“GO and KEGG enrichment analysis were performed on the DEGs by perl scripts in house.”
-(45).
+“GO and KEGG enrichment analysis were performed on the DEGs by perl scripts in house.”50.

-“Gene ontology (GO) and pathway analysis were performed in the standard enrichment computation method.”
-(46).
+“Gene ontology (GO) and pathway analysis were performed in the standard enrichment computation method.”51.

-We’ve also noted some cases where FEA wasn’t described in the methods at all, despite being important enough to mention said results in the abstract (47–49).
-Moreover, we’ve identified cases where the tool mentioned in the methods section doesn’t actually match what’s shown in the results (50,51).
+We’ve also noted some cases where FEA wasn’t described in the methods at all, despite being important enough to mention said results in the abstract52–54.
+Moreover, we’ve identified cases where the tool mentioned in the methods section is inconsistent with what’s shown in the results55,56.

-In addition to including the methodological details mentioned above, authors could also provide gene profile data and/or gene lists used for enrichment analysis as supplementary files, or better still, providing full reproducibility and transparancy with the five pillars framework (52).
+In addition to including the methodological details mentioned above, authors could also provide gene profile data and/or gene lists used for enrichment analysis as supplementary files, or better still, provide full reproducibility and transparency with the five pillars framework57.

 Other issues

-There are several more subtle issues not covered in depth here but are worth mentioning because they have been flagged as potential problems.
-First, the length of genes is known to impact the ease at which they are detected and so correction of gene length has been suggested to improve enrichment results (53,54).
-Second, many FEA tests use genes as the sampling unit and do not take into consideration or model biological variation which could yield inrealistic significance values (55).
-Third, the size of gene sets, even though they represent similar biology, can disproportionately impact significance scores and complicate interpretation (56,57).
-Fourth, tight correlation between genes’ expression within a pathway could exacerbate false positive rates (58,59).
-Fifth, slight differences in the implementation of ORA tests can impact results in some circumstances (60).
+There are several more subtle issues not covered in depth here but are worth mentioning as they have been flagged as potential problems.
+First, the length of genes is known to impact the ease at which they are detected and so correction of gene length has been suggested to improve enrichment results58,59.
+Second, many FEA tests use genes as the sampling unit and do not take into consideration (or model) biological variation which could yield unrealistic significance values60.
+Third, the size of gene sets, even though they represent similar biology, can disproportionately impact significance scores and complicate interpretation61,62.
+Fourth, tight correlation between each gene’s expression within a pathway could exacerbate false positive rates63,64.
+Fifth, slight differences in the implementation of ORA tests can impact results in some circumstances65.
 Lastly, some web-based FEA tools lack longevity.
-For example, DAVID 6.8 (3,61) has been used for over 10,000 publications but has since 2022 been taken offline leaving those articles in an irreproducible state.
-As web-based tools appear to be most popular option for FEA (12,62), we should advocate using tools which allow preservation/archiving of the tool as a Docker image (eg: (18)), which could enable reproducibility into the future (63).
+For example, DAVID 6.83,66 has been used for over 10,000 publications but since 2022 has been taken offline, leaving these articles irreproducible.
+As web-based tools appear to be the most popular option for FEA12,67, we should advocate preservation/archiving of the tool as a Docker imageeg: 21, to enable reproducibility into the future68.

 Conclusion

 So why are problems so pervasive in enrichment analysis?
 It’s likely a combination of poor researcher training, supervision and peer-review scrutiny.
-The design of tools and (poor) quality of tool documentation might also play a role.
-We also know that poor methods have a type of advantage compared to the more rigorous ones due to researcher preferences to present significant findings (64) and reliance upon default settings even if they are incorrect (12,57).
-Problems 2, 3, 5 and 6 appear to be specific to ORA-based tools, and can be avoided entirely by switching to FCS tools like GSEA; this has the added benefit of enhanced accuracy in terms of precision and recall (60,65).
+The design of tools and (low) quality of tool documentation might also play a role.
+We also know that inadequate methods have a type of advantage compared to the more rigorous ones due to researcher preferences to present “significant” findings69 and reliance upon default settings even if they are incorrect12,62.
+Problems 2, 3, 5 and 6 appear to be specific to ORA-based tools, and can be avoided entirely by switching to FCS tools like GSEA; which has the added benefit of enhanced accuracy in terms of precision and recall65,70.
 Although learning and running FCS tools is more difficult and time-consuming, the benefits to the quality of results are substantial.

-The deluge of manuscripts in genomics and other fields places increasing burden on a limited pool of competant, voluntary peer-reviewers to a point where editors are struggling to maintain the peer-review system as we know it (66).
-As studies become ever more multi-disciplinary, this makes it more difficult for editors to cover all the technical aspects thoroughly, causing mistakes like the above to become widespread.
+The deluge of manuscripts in genomics and other fields places an increasing burden on a limited pool of competent, voluntary peer-reviewers to a point where editors are struggling to maintain high quality, consistent peer-review71.
+As studies become ever more multi-disciplinary, is is increasingly difficult for editors to cover all the technical aspects thoroughly, causing mistakes like the above to become widespread.
+Ultimately, responsibility for using best practices in enrichment analysis lies with authors.
+Avoiding these mistakes will have many benefits, including avoiding wasted resources on unreliable research directions.

 Bibliography